- Microsoft Blend is a graphic design software for creating apps but also animation.

-Microsoft Blend for Visual Studio, also known as Microsoft Blend is an application program that developers use to design user interfaces for programs of pretty much any type.
+Microsoft Blend for Visual Studio, also known as Microsoft Blend is an application program that developers use to design user interfaces for programs such as WPF, Silverlight and Web applications

 This product is developed and sold by Microsoft, and back when the Microsoft Expression Studio suite was still available, it was an integral part of it.

-From an overall view, Microsoft Blend for Visual Studio is yet another way for Microsoft to encourage developers to create more and more programs, expanding the resources that they have in a more versatile manner.
+From an overall view, Microsoft Blend for Visual Studio is yet another way for Microsoft to encourage developers to create more and more programs, expanding their resources in a versatile manner.

 Down to its very core, Microsoft Blend for Visual Studio is an interactive, WYSIWYG front-end for designing XAML-based interfaces for Windows Presentation Foundation, Silverlight and UWP applications.

 It helps you design XAML-based Windows and Web applications.
-It comes with the same basic XAML design experience as Visual Studio while adding visual designers for advanced tasks such as animations and behaviors.
+It comes with the same basic XAML design experience as Visual Studio while adding visual designers for advanced tasks such as animations.

 How do I use Microsoft Blend?

-The UI for Microsoft Blend is pretty simple, featuring the standard toolbar-based design you would expect in your typical designing programs.
+The UI for Microsoft Blend is pretty simple, featuring a versatile toolbar-based design that you want in all your designing programs.

 In order to create a new UI and program its behavior, you will need two main windows in Microsoft Blend.
 These are the Assets and the Objects and Timeline windows.